pangpang20/gaussdb-python/docs/basic/params.rst

     .. _pg_type: https://www.postgresql.org/docs/current/catalog-pg-type.html

-Because not every PostgreSQL type supports binary output, by default, the data will be returned in text format.
+Because not every GaussDB type supports binary output, by default, the data will be returned in text format.
 In order to return data in binary format you can create the cursor using `Connection.cursor`\ `!(binary=True)` or execute the query using `Cursor.execute`\ `!(binary=True)`.
 A case in which